PdxCodeGuild/Programming101/labs/rps.md

 3. The computer will randomly choose rock, paper or scissors.
 4. Compare the players' choices and determine who won and tell the user.

+NOTE: Do not use index positions during the lab to target any values

 ## Possible Combinations
 | Human | Computer | Winner
 |-|-|-|